MrOlegingit/MrOlegingit/README.md

 I want to to acquire new skills in programming

-Skills: VUE JS / REACT / JS / HTML / CSS
+-Skills: VUE JS / REACT / JS / HTML / CSS

 - 🔭 I’m currently working on this page.